What is a Rootkit?GRIDINSOFT TEAM

 Rootkit, as you can understand from its name, is a program that grants you low-level control of the infected system.
-And “low-level” means not surface access but access from the deepest levels possible.
+And “low-level” means not surface access but possible access from the deepest levels.
 While most computer viruses are launched just as the applications, some malware types require access on the driver level or even deeper.

 It is important to mention how your PC executes the applications you launch.
 There are four hierarchical levels, called protection rings, that define the rights that programs have when executed by your CPU.
 Ones that are placed on the higher ring are not able to inflate the apps on lower rings.
 Ring 0 is given to the operating system's kernel, Ring 1 - to the hardware drivers, and Ring 2 - to the programs with low-level access permissions.
 Ring 3 is used by most third-party applications since they don’t need any deep permissions.
 Implementing malware to the Ring 2 means you have control over all user’s applications; on Ring 1 - almost over all things that happen on the computer.

 A rootkit is a program or a pack of tools that allow the person who controls it remotely to access the infected system and control it as it wants.
-When used solitary, it will still be dangerous but can barely be used to earn money for the victims, as all other viruses do.
+It will still be dangerous in solitary but can barely be used to earn money for the victims, as all other viruses do.
 You can vandalize the infected system, make it malfunction or even not work, but that will not bring you a penny.
 Until you manage to inject the other, profitable malware.

 Rootkit in combination with other viruses

 Rootkit malware is extremely useful when you need to give the other viruses the ability to integrate as deep as possible.
-Having such permissions offers the cybercriminals access to all disks and even the whole network.
+Such permissions offer cybercriminals access to all disks and even the whole network.
 Sure, such a rough tool is rarely used for attacks on individuals.
 Attacking the single users with rootkit+other malware is like hunting rabbits on a tank.
 However, against corporations or other things that use computer networks and data centers, it is just what is needed.

 Attacks on corporations are usually backed by spyware, ransomware, or both simultaneously.
 Rootkit acts like an aperitive for the main course - encrypted files and stolen data.
 Both may cost corporations millions of dollars, and in case of a confidential information leak you may also expect reputational losses.
 And all this spree is provided by one little thing that sits deeply in your system and holds the gates open.
 But how does rootkit work?